beccarem/ONA-Final-Report/final_report.md

     ## F-statistic: 0.9559 on 9 and 135 DF,  p-value: 0.4794

-According to this model, a junior examiner usually process applications 6.17 days longer than a senior examiner.
+According to this model, a junior examiner usually process applications 9.60 days longer than a senior examiner.
 Also, the same as the previous junior model, an increase in any of the centrality predictor results in shorter processing time for junior examiners, except for the closeness centrality.
-If the examiner is a senior, an increase in degree centrality or closeness centrality results in a shortening of 7.44 days or 1.46 days compared to juniors; and increase in betweenness centrality or eigen vector centrality incurs a elongation of 6.11 days or 4.58 days compared to juniors.
+If the examiner is a senior, an increase in closeness centrality results in a shortening of 3.43e08 days compared to juniors;
+and increase in degree centrality or betweenness centrality or eigen vector centrality incurs a elongation of 1.38 days, 9.17 days or 1.11e09 days compared to juniors.

 #### 3.1.3 Impacts of examiners’ race and ethnicity